rohanmarathe567-code/RentTracker/memory-bank/activeContext.md

 # Active Context

+## Current Focus (2025-04-03)
+1. Implementing property list view persistence using localStorage
+   - Maintain user's preferred view (card/table) across sessions
+   - Simple localStorage-based solution as interim approach
+   - Will be migrated to database when authentication is implemented

+## Recent Changes
+- Decision made to use localStorage for view preferences initially
+- Documented two-phase approach in decisionLog.md
+- Plan created for future migration to database storage

+## Open Questions/Issues
+- Consider other preferences that might need persistence
+- Plan needed for migrating preferences when authentication is implemented

 This file tracks the project's current status, including recent changes, current goals, and open questions.

 ## Current Focus